List of wildfires in British Columbia

 British Columbia is the westernmost province in Canada, and is prone to wildfires.
-Wildfires are extremely common during summer, and 2017 had the worst wildfire season on record.
+Wildfires are extremely common during summer, and 2023 had the worst wildfire season on record with 2,840,104 of hectares burned at a cost of $1,094.8 million.

 Inclusion criteria and organization

 Only fires with at least 10,000 hectares burned are allowed, unless deaths involved.
 The wildfires are organized by date.
 If there are multiple wildfires on a certain date, the larger wildfire goes on top.